bytecodealliance/lucet/README.md

 codebase evolutions.
 We expect to fix this up and reach spec compliance in the near future.

+### lucet-builtins

+C library that provides optimized native versions of libc primitives. `lucetc` can substitute the implementations defined in this library for the WebAssembly implementations.

+Contains a Rust crate `wasmonkey` that transforms a WebAssembly module from defining a function to using it as an import function.

 ### Vendor libraries

 Lucet is tightly coupled to several upstream dependencies, and Lucet